Aristotle-Metadata-Enterprises/django-jsonforms/README.rst

 Installation
 ------------

+Install with pip
 ``pip install django-jsonforms``

-Add 'django_jsonforms' to your INSTALLED_APPS
+Add ``django_jsonforms`` to your INSTALLED_APPS

+Make sure you have APP_DIRS set to True in your TEMPLATES setting More about the templates setting here: https://docs.djangoproject.com/en/2.0/ref/settings/#templates

 Requirements
 ------------

 The python requirements jsonschema and django will be installed when installing the package through pip Additionally jQuery is required on the page that will be rendering the form.

 Instructions for adding jQuery here: https://www.w3schools.com/jquery/jquery_get_started.asp